-The aim of this plan is, on the one hand, to secure the growth of Kwizda Agro's future production volume by renewing or expanding production, bottling, and storage capacities, particularly in the area of its alternative organic product portfolio.
-On the other hand, the construction of a technology centre with chemical and organic research and development laboratories, a pilot plant, and a quality assurance laboratory is intended to allow the company to consolidate research, development, and quality assurance activities at one location and thus meet the needs for new product developments, especially in the area of its alternative organic product portfolio.
+The aim of this plan is to secure the growth of Kwizda Agro's future production volume by renewing or expanding production, bottling and storage capacities, particularly in the area of its alternative organic product portfolio.

-First of all, the construction of the new hazardous goods warehouse will begin in May 2022 (which is approximately 1 year late due to delays caused by the pandemic and tenders).
+The first step began in May 2022 (approximately one year late due to delays caused by the pandemic and tenders) with construction of the new raw materials and finished goods warehouse.
 Thanks to this project, the current storage capacity will more than double from about 4,600 to 9,600 pallet spaces, and we will also institute the best available safety technology for modern and efficient warehouse management in close cooperation with technical and other experts.
 This includes, among other things, fully automatic extinguishing systems and retention systems for liquids, the use of a fire-resistant and self-supporting reinforced concrete design for the entire building, and an extension of the barrier wall that has been in successful operation since 2014 (impermeable separation of the groundwater) to enclose the factory grounds.
 The new warehouse building will help to significantly reduce CO2 emissions by eliminating the need for several external warehouses.